akka/akka/akka-docs/src/main/paradox/typed/interaction-patterns.md

 A disadvantage is that a message adapter can't be used so the response has to be in the protocol of the actor being responded to.
 Additionally the `EntityTypeKey` could be included in the message if it is not known statically.

+As an "alternative to the alternative", an @apidoc[typed.*.EntityRef] can be included in the messages.
+The `EntityRef` transparently wraps messages in a `ShardingEnvelope` and sends them via sharding.
+If the target sharded entity has been passivated, it will be delivered to a new incarnation of that entity; if the target sharded entity has been moved to a different cluster node, it will be routed to that new node.
+If using this approach, be aware that at this time, @ref:[a custom serializer is required](cluster-sharding.md#a-note-about-entityref-and-serialization).

+As with directly including the `entityId` and `EntityTypeKey` in the message, `EntityRef`s do not support message adaptation: the response has to be in the protocol of the entity being responded to.

+In some cases, it may be useful to define messages with a @apidoc[akka.actor.typed.RecipientRef] which is a common supertype of `ActorRef` and `EntityRef`.
+At this time, serializing a `RecipientRef` requires a custom serializer.